 Identifying, documenting, reporting, and following through on sexual harassment claims is an intimidating experience so it is important to choose an employment lawyer with specific experience pursuing them.
 If you are experiencing sexual harassment, our employment law firm can help.
 Schedule a consultation with one of our employment attorneys today.

 Knowing your rights in the workplace can help you determine when a fellow employee or boss has crossed the line.
 Learn more about sexual harassment in the workplace and what your options are.
 These videos provide a general overview of employment law resources.
 If you are in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina, South Carolina, or New York.

 You have the right to be safe in your workplace, and workplace violence is illegal and unacceptable.
 If you were assaulted at work, our employment attorneys can help you seek redress from your attacker (s) and your employer.

 Federal courts have held that if a manager or supervisor commits a single incident of sexual assault, that assault can create a hostile work environment that is actionable under Title VII.
 In addition to federal charges, you may also have a state cause of action for Intentional Infliction of Emotional Distress, Negligent Infliction of Emotional Distress, or False Imprisonment.

 All employees are protected by employment laws, and our employment attorneys are here to help you.
 We represent clients in cases of workplace assault, and we are here to listen to your story and help you understand your legal options.
 Our goal is to help restore your dignity, defend your compensation, and move towards closure.
-If you are ready to start the process, schedule an employment law consultation with an attorney at our North Carolina or New York City office.
+If you are ready to start the process, schedule an employment law consultation with an attorney at our North Carolina, South Carolina, or New York.

 Workplace Assault Video Resources